alapajs/alapa/readme.md

 ## Getting Started

-Follow these steps to get started with Alapa:
+Follow these steps to get started with Alapa using the [create-alapa-app](https://github.com/alapajs/create-alapa-app) command line tool.

 1. ### Install the Alapa starter application: